Too often people get stuck in health and psychological ruts which they actually convince themselves that they are not capable of escaping.

 First though, let’s just take a look at why Jean is benefiting so much from her simple morning ritual.
 You see, although it might sound overly simple, waking up in the morning isn’t just about you opening your eyes.
 Rather, prior to consciously waking, your liver is releasing enzymes and cortisol and adrenaline, just so as to get you up and moving.
 First thing morning workouts are therefore a great way to compliment this process by getting your heart and lymphatic system pumping these hormones around your body more fully.

-Secondly then, while we sleep our bodies actually spend the bulk of the time we are resting systematically detoxifying ourselves.
+Secondly according to this child sleep consultant, while we sleep our bodies actually spend the bulk of the time we are resting systematically detoxifying ourselves.
 Eating vegetables first thing, is therefore a brilliant way to nourish our waking selves.
 However, eating vegetables first thing is also great for weight loss and in general energy levels.
 Why?
 Because doing so balances blood sugar levels dramatically better than any other foodstuff and subsequently reduces cravings whilst improving our overall energy levels also.

 Of course, one off periods of exercise and eating vegetables for breakfast are beneficial actions in of themselves, but just like Aristotle said: “We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.”
 Dedicated morning rituals incorporating such actions in this case better infuse such actions with real purpose helping us ultimately become better products of ourselves.